Gardens and Woodland

 The stream and waterfall at the end of the main lawn in the garden runs under the house and comes out in the waterfall on the beach terrace and out to join the sea.
 It is fascinating to see the patterns and shapes the fresh water creates as it goes down to the beach.
 We love the way this natural flow of water from the surrounding hills flows into the sea in the same way it has for thousands of years and how there is fresh water on the beach making its union with the sea.

-We build a new firepit in the late spring.
+We build a new fire pit in July.
 Over the summer, its sides gradually build up as it seems like the most natural thing in the world to toss stones at its sides and to carry on building it when you are sitting aside a roaring fire.
 That is of course aside from when you are engaged in exceedingly competitive target hitting activity.